-In an exclusive interview, we chat to sustainable fashion designer Flo Bolton-Smith.
+In an exclusive interview, I chat to sustainable fashion designer Flo Bolton-Smith.
 She explains how recycling influenced her to create her debut collection at this year’s Suffolk Fashion Show.
-We think Flo looks set to make big waves in the style industry and we gain a valuable insight into her hopes and dreams for a sparkling future in fashion & interior design.
+I think Flo looks set to make big waves in the style industry and I gain a valuable insight into her hopes and dreams for a sparkling future in fashion & interior design.
 So read on and enjoy!

 How did you come up with the idea for your debut collection, which was showcased at this year’s Suffolk Fashion Show?